3 Ways to Use Array Slice in JavaScript

 1. Copy an array.

-3. Remove an element at a specific index.
+3. Remove an array element at a specific index.

 Here’s a brief refresher on the slice method:

-• Both start and end is an optional argument.
+• Both the start and end indices are optional arguments.

-• By default the start is 0 and end is array.length
+• By default, the start index specified is 0 and the end index specified is array.length

-• end of an index is not considered.
+• The element at the end index is not considered in the slice.
 This means if you slice an array passing start as 0 and end as 5, then elements from 0th to 4th index will be copied.

-• We can also give a negative value for the start and end index, which indicates an offset from the end of the array.
-So, we can have a -1 point to last element.
+• We can also give a negative value for the start and end indices, which count backward from the end of an array.
+So, we can have a -1 index point to the last element of an array.

 var numbers = [0, 1, 2, 3, 4, 5];